- AI

 - Example: For a distribution company, integrating AI-powered demand forecasting with inventory and logistics software requires careful system compatibility assessments and API development.

+Businesses must assess early how much does AI cost to integrate with legacy or cloud-based ERP systems.
 Consider integration requirements early in the planning phase to avoid unexpected delays or costs during implementation.
+Deep integration work can dramatically alter AI cost and even AI pricing models.

 7. Scaling the solution